 5).
-Study of Latest Chemistry Education Research
+Current Issue in Research of Chemistry Education (KIM8204)

 Course Decription:

 This course is a compulsory subject for students of MEC that underlies the ability of students to design chemical education research with themes, methodologies and focus of study that are in line with new trends or developments in chemical education.
 This course is intended so that students can analyze the trends in the scope of chemical education research, chemical education research methodology and the focus of the field of chemical education research based on studies of national journal articles in the last five years and international journals in the last seven years.
 Students are also expected to be able to criticize the weaknesses and advantages of articles from chemistry education research published in national and international journals, and can formulate problems in chemical education research based on the results of a study of journal articles and compile a research design proposed to solve these problems.